AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How many car insurance claims are too many?

 There is no legal limit on how many insurance claims you can submit.
-However, having multiple claims in a short period may make insurance companies view you as a high-risk driver, and they may not want to renew your policy at the end of the term.
+However, having multiple claims in a short period may make insurance companies view you as a high-risk driver, and they may not renew your policy at the end of the term.
 Additionally, you’ll see higher rates with other insurance companies if you have several claims, although there’s no specific threshold.

 Why do car insurance companies raise rates after claims?